adityaprabhu16/a2a-protocol/agent2agent/a2a_friend_scheduling/README.md

 Once all agents are running, the host agent will begin the scheduling process.
 You can view the interaction in the terminal output of the `host_agent`.

+We run adk web so we can see the terminal output of the host agent and can take actions based on it.

 ## References
 - https://github.com/google/a2a-python
 - https://codelabs.developers.google.com/intro-a2a-purchasing-concierge#1